Jonathan dos Santos: Style of play

 Dos Santos is described as a versatile midfielder, with LA Galaxy he often played as a holding midfielder.
 He is known for his work rate, technical acuity, defensive tenacity, vision and ability to create space and opportunities for teammates.

 Personal life

 Jonathan is the son of former Afro-Brazilian footballer Zizinho, who played for the Mexican football clubs América and León in the late 1980s.
-His mother, Liliana Ramírez, is a Mexican national; two brothers and two half-brothers – the elder, Éder dos Santos, who used to play for América as a defensive midfielder before retiring, and Giovani dos Santos, who most recently played for Club América.
+His mother, Liliana Ramírez, is a Mexican national; two brothers and two half-brothers – the elder, Éder dos Santos, who used to play for América as a defensive midfielder before retiring, and Giovani dos Santos, is a former professional footballer.